 Elizabeth found STEP to be a safe and encouraging environment, and she began to talk about her family and her behavior.
 She developed a strong relationship with her therapist and finally opened up about her history—and her hopes and dreams for the future.
 With the help of STEP, Elizabeth successfully transitioned to a therapeutic-day school and continues on her path to recovery.

 Magarite was adopted from Guatemala at the age of seven and came to the United States without speaking a word of English.
 She was immediately placed in an English-speaking classroom without any extra help, which left her at a severe disadvantage, both emotionally and academically.
 Before she was referred to STEP in the seventh grade, Magarite had been hospitalized eight times for severe depression and anxiety.

 Magarite quickly acclimated to STEP’s caring and nurturing environment.
 For the first time in her life, she wasn’t “behind” in anything.
 STEP’s curriculum combined her school assignments with those appropriate to her academic level.
 With the help of a therapist, Magarite worked on coping skills.
-After 45-days, she transitioned to a new day school, where she continues her emotional and academic development.
+After completion of the assessment, she transitioned to a new day school, where she continues her emotional and academic development.